jnvilo/mycms/README.md

 # MyCMS - Yet Another Django Based CMS.

+**This is no longer maintained.
+I have moved on to using django-cms.
+Coincendentally the ideas I was putting in mycms happend to be the same design as the django-cms authors were implementing.**

 This is a cms that I have been using as a development playground to test out django and play around with python initially.
 I have used it in production at jnvilo.com for the last 5 years but it was never ready for public use and I